Point Cloud Streaming with Latency-Driven Implicit Adaptation using MoQ: Related Work

 \subsection{Point Cloud Streaming}

-Inspired by the widespread adoption of HTTP Adaptive Streaming (HAS) for video distribution, early work in point cloud streaming proposed extensions of Dynamic Adaptive Streaming over HTTP (DASH)~\cite{sodagar2011mpeg} to point cloud content~\cite{hosseini_dynamic_2018}.
+Inspired by the widespread adoption of \ac{HAS} for video distribution, early work in point cloud streaming proposed extensions of \ac{DASH}~\cite{sodagar2011mpeg} to point cloud content~\cite{hosseini_dynamic_2018}.
 Extensions of this framework allow for viewport-dependent ~\cite{van2019towards} or orientation-dependent~\cite{rudolph2022view, subramanyam2020user} quality adaptation under a bandwidth constraint to increase user quality based on their relative position to the content.
-Using QUIC for transport in HTTP/3 based DASH systems for immersive multimedia~\cite{ravuri2023adaptive} allows increased throughput and resilience against packet loss.
+Using QUIC for transport in HTTP/3 based \ac{DASH} systems for immersive multimedia~\cite{ravuri2023adaptive} allows increased throughput and resilience against packet loss.
 However, these systems were designed for on-demand content consumption, but do not meet the low latency requirements for immersive conferencing.
+In particular, \ac{HAS} relies on \ac{ABR} decision algorithms for explicit quality switching; these algorithms rely on various network performance estimators, which can be inaccurate during high congestion.

-Promoting a paradigm shift, recent work proposed a Multiple Description Coding (MDC) framework for immersive teleconferencing~\cite{deFre2024ScalableMDC}.
+Recent work proposed a \ac{MDC} framework for immersive teleconferencing~\cite{deFre2024ScalableMDC}.
 Point clouds are divided into non-overlapping partitions, which are independently coded for transmission.
-In contrast to the quality representations offered in HAS-based systems~\cite{hosseini_dynamic_2018, van2019towards}, bandwidth adaptation is carried out by varying the number of representations transmitted.
+In contrast to the quality representations offered in \ac{HAS}-based systems~\cite{hosseini_dynamic_2018, van2019towards}, bandwidth adaptation is carried out by varying the number of representations transmitted.
 This has similarities to the scalable coding paradigm introduced for traditional video coding~\cite{schwarz_overview_2007}, which can increase the quality of a base layer representation through a number of enhancement layers.
-However, scalable coding requires a fixed decoding order, while MDC representations are independently decode-able.
-As a result, MDC representations can be freely combined, yielding a combinatorial number of possible qualities.
+However, scalable coding requires a fixed decoding order, while MDC representations are independently decodable and can be freely recombined.
+Since point cloud encoding complexity increases with the number of points, MDC also offers a speed advantage for live streaming, as complementary point partitions can be encoded in parallel.

-Further, point clouds offer a natural fit for deriving non-overlapping segmentation.
 Related work uses Grid-partitioning~\cite{chen2024MDCforPC} to derive a fixed number of representations, which is not perfectly suited for sparse geometries in point clouds.
 Random Uniform Sampling of points to receive a sub-group~\cite{deFre2024ScalableMDC} allows the system to freely adjust the number of partitions and the number of points per partition.

 In this work, we explore the MDC paradigm but seek to use delivery timeouts in QUIC to perform implicit, latency-based quality adaptation.